ernie-bernie/Mood-of-the-Room/Developing_Journal/Week_1.md

     - This can also be done automatically
     - Would be easier (BUT IS LAME)
     - Could use as backup plan...we shall see
+## Problems:
+- I do not know how to compare different data sets with different units
+- I do not know if graphing high-dimensional data is possible yet
+- I do not know if nearest neighbor is enough
+- I do not know about data clustering yet
+- I do not know what qualifies as AI

 ## OVERVIEW OF WEEK:
 - I had thought of two separate ways to infer the mood of the room, finding the nearest neighbor on a graph, or by using some weighted distances. (write if you chose and how u chose it)